JAVI-CC/Angular-8-Mysql-Crud/README.md

-# Angular 8-Mysql-Crud
+# Angular-Mysql-Crud
- Application using Angular 8, Nodejs, Express and the MySQL database.
+ Application using Angular 8, Express, Nodejs and the MySQL database.